 What we suggest is:

 - To pay attention to the particular clinic’s specialization – meaning – which aspect of IVF therapy is their field of expertise.

-- We emphasize checking if the clinic actually has experience in treating cases yours.
-Every patient is unique, the medical history and reasons of infertility are never the same, however some clinics have developed similar treatment protocols based on the numbers of similar cases they have worked with.
+- We emphasize checking if the clinic actually has experience in treating cases like yours.
+Every patient is unique, the medical history and reasons of infertility are never the same, however, some clinics have developed similar treatment protocols based on the numbers of similar cases they have worked with.

-When asking clinic if they have experience in cases like yours, you are expected to share your medical history in detail.
+When asking the clinic if they have experience in cases like yours, you are expected to share your medical history in detail.